 Originally a monastery, the Chillingham Castle was built in the 12th century.
 It has been home to the Grey family and their descendants since the 15th century.
 Since medieval times it has been in a strategic location as it was wedged between two feuding nations; England and Scotland.
 Additionally, several royals have visited the castle including King Edward I, Anne of Denmark and the Prince and Princess of Wales.

 Originally a wooden fort, the Warwick Castle was built by William the Conqueror.
 He subsequently entrusted the castle to Henry de Newburgh, whose family would hold it for 5 generations.
-It was then that the castle was rebuilt with stone.
+They then rebuilt it with stone.
 In 1263, the ownership of the castle shifted to William Mauduit.
 However, as he was an earl during the Second Baron’s Revolt, the castle was attacked by John Giffard, Governor of Kenilworth.
 Subsequently, Mauduit and his family were held for ransom but were released later.
 After Mauduit’s death, the castle was bestowed upon William de Beauchamp.
 And it was his descendants who were responsible for enhancing the castle’s fortifications.

 The castle was in their care for around 180 years after which it fell into the hands of Richard Neville and subsequently into the hands of the Plantagenet Family.
 But after their downfall, the castle would fall into the hands of the Tudors.
 Under which the castle fell into decay and disrepair.

 The Warwick Castle was then granted to John Dudley who ran it into further ruins after which King James I planned to demolish it.
 However, in an attempt to gain favour from the English nobility he granted the castle to Sir Fulke Greville.
 It was under the Greville family that the castle underwent rebuilding and remodelling.
 It stayed in the family until David Greville sold it to the Tussauds Group in 1978.
-Which was then absorbed by Merlin Entertainments.
+Merlin Entertainments subsequently absorbed it.
 Since then Warwick castle has undergone millions of pounds of restoration and remains as one of the most visited castles in England.

 10) Berkely Castle

 The Berkely Castle is home to the Berkely Family for around 850 years.
-It was constructed in the 11th century by William FitzOsbern.
+William FitzOsbern constructed it in the 11th century.
 It stayed in his family for three generations after which the castle was granted to Robert FitzHarding.
 FitzHarsding subsequently rebuilt the castle and was the founder of the Berkely Family which still holds the castle today.
 The Berkely Castle is also famous for being the alleged place of King Edward II’s horrific murder.
 King Edward was imprisoned at the castle in 1327 for 5 months, during which he was deposed off and brutally murdered.